hclee333/Gen-AI-Intensive/README.md

 # Gen-AI-Intensive
 #### 5 day intensive course conducted by Google AI team jointly with Kaggle
-#### Link to YouTube Podcast produced using NotebookLM for Lessons each day: https://youtu.be/1CC39K76Nqs?si=V4yUCc04f8Rtm-cg
+## First listen to the 1) Podcast produced using NotebookLM for Lessons, explaining whitepaper that is the basis for each lesson 2) Recorded Webinar with Q&A with Google Developers responsible for each whitepaper.
+- Follow link to YouTube https://youtu.be/1CC39K76Nqs?si=V4yUCc04f8Rtm-cg
 ## Day-1-Prompting
 - Complete this code lab on Kaggle where you’ll learn prompting fundamentals.
 Make sure you phone verify your account before starting, it's necessary for the code labs.
 - Today you’ll explore the evolution of LLMs, from transformers to techniques like fine-tuning and inference acceleration.
 You’ll also get trained in the art of prompt engineering for optimal LLM interaction.